mattfelske/service-messaging/README.md

 ### ARCHITECTURE
 The stack is based primarily on NodeJS for the backend, and React for the frontend.
-I also identified that in order to push update the client side dynamically, I would need to include Websockets, via socket.io, in order to push down new messages to all connected users.
+I also identified that in order to push updates to the client side dynamically, I would need to include Websockets, via socket.io, in order to push down new messages to all connected users.
 I also wanted to find a way to track unique users, and the initial thought was to not go down the path of username/password, login email, etc. Instead I decided that through the use of sessions we could identifier new users, allows themself to create a "user account" for that particular session.
 I've done session management through using Redis, so it seemed like the simplest approach.

 ![alt text](https://github.com/mattfelske/service-messaging/blob/master/public/img/high-level-arch.png "High Level Architecture")